Stay updated on our activities

-The success of a presidency of the Council of the European Union relies heavily on its ability to ensure momentum and achieve results.
-The presidency has to deliver results within complex formal and informal processes of negotiation and elaborate cross-cultural and interpersonal communication.
+The success of a Council Presidency relies heavily on its ability to ensure momentum and achieve results.
+The Presidency has to deliver results within complex formal and informal processes of negotiation and elaborate cross-cultural and interpersonal communication.
+This seminar covers the strategic, logistical, procedural, and practical aspects of these challenges, and the action steps as well as the inter-personal skills required to successfully manage them.

 What you will learn